ellamessner/BMMB852/week06/README.md

 ## Creating simulated reads

 This target uses the reference genome to create simulated paired reads.
-By default, 100-base-long reads are generated to reach an average coverage of 1x.
+By default, enouch 100-base-long reads are generated to reach an average coverage of 1x.

 ```bash
 make simulate GENOME=AF086833